MicrosoftDocs/dynamics365smb-docs/business-central/hr-how-register-employees.md

 You can modify an employee's details at any time.
 Keeping up-to-date records about your employees simplifies personnel tasks.
 For example, if an employee's address changes, you register this on the employee card.

 The following procedures describe how to create an initial employee card and how to assign two types of employee details to an employee.
 In addition, you can assign various other related information, such as qualifications and causes of inactivity.
-You assign employee information either by choosing a field or an action in the **Employee Card** page.
+You assign employee information either by choosing a field or an action on the **Employee Card** page.

 > [!NOTE]
 > You can reimburse employees for their expenses during business activities.
-For this purpose, you must fill in the fields on the **Payments** FastTab in the **Employee Card** page.
+For this purpose, you must fill in the fields on the **Payments** FastTab on the **Employee Card** page.
 For more information, see [Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md).

 ## To set up an employee
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Employees**, and then choose the related link.